healthschema/healthschema.github.io/_posts/2015-08-07-hello-schema-org.md

 **In summary, it is the persistence of legacy healthcare data standards the remains a fundamental problem in HIT.**  Health Information Technology (HIT) product vendors support this state of legacy HIT standards because it provides them top cover: "We use HIT standard XYZ... therefore we must be interoperable!" while remaining completely silo'd because every one of these standards is completely and utterly implementation-specific.
 The HIT Systems Integrators and  Consultants support the status quo, since it provides them a never-ending and lucrative supply of complex, costly data integration contracts.

 There is nothing new in the current landscape of HIT standards.
 Only re-packaging of legacy standards, not unlike a plumber putting gold foil on clogged and leaking lead pipes and exlaiming "Look!
-Brand new plumbing system!".
-And then the customer complains "but my pipes are still leaking and clogged".
+A brand new (data) plumbing system!".
+And then the customer complains "but my (data) pipes are still leaking and clogged".

 **This begs the question: Is healthcare data categorically different from any other kind of data?**